 For example, most of the time, news reports usually refer to one motor vehicle crashing into another as a “car accident.”
 But was it really an accident?
 Of course, few crashes are the result of a driver purposely ramming somebody else.
 But in civil law, negligence is less than purposeful action, but still enough to hold someone responsible for injuries others suffered in the wreck.

-Thus, calling a serious auto collision an “accident” is arguable misleading.
+Thus, calling a serious auto collision an “accident” is arguably misleading.
 It implies that nobody is responsible for what happened.
 Surely, a drunk or distracted driver who hits somebody did not specifically mean for the crash to happen.
 But their actions fell beneath the duty of care they owed other people on the road, and they are liable for their victims’ financial damages.

 Indeed, only about 6 percent of crashes are the result of forces beyond anyone’s control, such as sudden mechanical problems and severe weather, The New York Times reports.
 This is why many safety advocates are calling for an end to the term “car accident.”